Latest funding

 General funds

-Funding News February for local and regional funds.
+East Sussex County Council Funding News April for local and regional funds.
 Funding News is produced by East Sussex County Council and is aimed at charities and community sector organisations across Sussex and the South East.
 You can subscribe to Funding News for automatic monthly updates.

 Awards for All Deadline on-going.
 Awards up to £20,000, and you can get funding for up to 2 years.
 For groups that build strong relationships in communities, improve places and spaces, help people reach their potential or support people facing increased challenges due to the cost-of-living crisis.